vkhurana/VSCode-Server-Codex-DotNetCore/README.md

 Docker image is based on [LinuxServer.io Code-Server](https://github.com/linuxserver/docker-code-server), which is based on [Coder.com Code-Server](https://github.com/cdr/code-server).

 ## Codex
-The Codex plugin (and the C#) plugin is pre-installed.
-To enable it:
+The Codex plugin and the C# plugins are pre-installed.
+To enable Codex:
 - Add an `auth.json` in `/config/.codex/` folder
 - `code-server` must be served over `https`